 One of the reasons that I never paint in situ is because, until the picture is completed…

 ..it tends to look like nothing but a hot mess.
-I can live without a baffled passer-by stopping to ask me, “What is that you’re doing?” (even if they only think it.)
+I can live without a baffled passer-by stopping to ask me, “What is that you’re doing?”

 The other reason is that at any time during this process I can ruin the whole thing and have to start all over again and I do not want witnesses.
 Also, November tends to be cold here on the Long Island Sound and I’d rather paint in warmth.